tghosgor/rwlock-vs-atomic/README.md

 Benchmarking the performance of a rwlock against atomic naively.
 There're many obvious parameters that has a direct effect on the outcome, like turbo-boost, that we do not really pay attention to here.
+Still, I hope this can be a reference on deciding when to use atomics against lock or rwlock.

 ## integer